 I don’t know that it’s actually possible to achieve enduring job satisfaction.
 Career malaise is easier to identify in the corporate world, but it permeates all industries, it just takes different forms.

-Paper pushers slump in their cubicles and start a stamp collection, while rock stars develop a coke habit and put out albums like Bridges to Babylon; both examples evidence a lack of drive and starvation for appreciation.
+Paper pushers slump in their cubicles and start a stamp collection and dream of writing a letter of resignation, while rock stars develop a coke habit and put out albums like Bridges to Babylon; both examples evidence a lack of drive and starvation for appreciation.

 There are also circumstantial factors donating to frequent reporting on job satisfaction.
 For one thing, the herd now entering their early thirties grew up in a time wherein college degrees were pitched as golden tickets.
 Get a degree in anything as soon as possible has finally reached its dead end.